 “A startup is the living embodiment of a founder’s dream.
 It represents the journey from concept to reality.
 It is one of the few times when you can take something that is only a dream and make it a reality, not just for yourself, but for the entire world.”
 (Wil Schroter, Co-founder and CEO of startups.com)

 When it comes to defining the term “startup”, people come up with the most creative answers – which are all suitable in some way.
 The revenues, profits, and employment numbers shift drastically between different companies and industries.
-Therefore there are no hard and fast rules on defining a startup.
+Therefore there are no hard and fast rules on defining it.
 What Schroter describes in the quote above is a nice yet rather broad definition.
 But what exactly differentiates a startup from a small business or a corporation?
-And what are the main values and the work ethic a startup represents?
+And what are the main values and the work ethic it represents?

 Startup, small entrepreneurship, or corporate?

 Startups are companies that find themselves in the early stages of their development and are focused on growth.
 This represents the main difference to small entrepreneurship: a startup wants to expand, while a small business usually intends to stay small.
 In contrast to bigger-sized corporates, startups moreover enter industries without any pre-existing resources, experiences, and capabilities.

 Challenges and Opportunities